Biden pushes for US voting rights law as restrictions mount - WTMJ

 Senate Majority Leader Chuck Schumer, D-N.Y., told colleagues that he would be bringing the voting rights bill to a vote the week of June 21, in effect testing where senators stand.
 Schumer warned in a letter to colleagues last week to brace for the month ahead.

-In a statement, Harris said she plans to work with voting rights groups, community organizations and the private sector to strengthen voting rights, as well as push for passage of voting rights legislation on Capitol Hill.

-“The work ahead of us is to make voting accessible to all American voters, and to make sure every vote is counted through a free, fair, and transparent process.
-This is the work of democracy,” she said.

-Associated Press writers Jonathan Lemire in New York and Darlene Superville in Tulsa, Okla., contributed to this report.
+Associated Press writers Jonathan Lemire in New York and Darlene Superville in Tulsa, Oklahoma, contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.